xiaoluoboding/vscode-folder-size/README.md

-# VSCode Directory Size
+# VSCode Folder Size

-Shows the current file | directory size in the status bar for Visual Studio Code.
+Shows the current file | folder size in the status bar for Visual Studio Code.